 Ensure all required inputs cards are included in the traffic cabinet and compatible with CALTRANS, NEMA TS1, and NEMA TS2 detector racks.
 Ensure the cards provide true presence detector calls or contact closure to the traffic controller.

 Provide a representative of the manufacturer on site during installation and testing to provide onsite training on the setup, operation and maintenance of the unit.

+Cables shall tie into the bus bar on the side of the cabinet.

 Compliance.
 Test the unit for conformance to NEMA TS2 environmental standards and maintain accurate performance in the following operating conditions: